 The board defines a “substantially equal” number of training hours as 95% or more of the training hours required in Missouri

-The completed application form needs to be accompanies by:
+The completed application form needs to be accompanied by:

 - An affidavit completed by the state licensing agency verifying the type of license held by the applicant in that state;